How data can help SMBs with digital transformation

 Data can also be used to gather information on current projects, for example marketing campaigns or internal workflows.
 When the data is collected across a project and has been analysed by the teams, it is much easier to identify methods for improving ways of working, which in turn can offer insight across different parts of the business.

-An extra degree of caution should be exercised when using data as a tool to increase collaboration across businesses.
+An extra degree of caution should be wielded when using data as a tool to increase collaboration across businesses.
 Data spread across disparate digital applications can make it more vulnerable to cyber threats.
 The use of different defences from business to business can even detract from overall security, with IT departments having to navigate software they may not be familiar with.
 Moreover, issues regarding intellectual property rights have been known to arise.

 Smaller businesses can't afford to spend lots of money on suboptimal campaigns in the same way as larger organisations, and that means that identifying areas where cost and time savings can be made has a tangible value.
 Data can be used to highlight projects and tools that are working well, as well as ones that aren't being used to their full capacity, such as cloud storage or software licences.
 Using data in this way can add up to bigger savings in the long term.